Preface

 Q: When will M.A.X.
 Port be released?

 A: While the game did not reach all targeted v1.0.0 goals and will not reach them for years to come, it is already available for download from the downloads page or from the GitHub releases page.
 Please keep in mind that formal releases are made only when considerable improvements are achieved.
-So if you want to see the latest improvements you need to have a GitHub account to download CI/CD builds or you need to build the game yourself from source code.
+So if you want to see the latest improvements you need to grab a nightly build or you need to build the game yourself from source code.

 Q: Can I help?